Integrated school feeding programme

 By providing children with a free, nutritious, daily meal, the school feeding programme is boosting children’s health and giving them the energy needed to make the most of their education and follow their ambitions.

-WHAT IS included in the MEALS?
+What is included in the meals?

 An icon showing what is included in a meal provided through the school feedling programme